Central Michigan CSA Program

 2014 CSA Share Options and Details

 I recommend the full share if you’re feeding 4-6 people who like vegetables and fruit.
-You’ll find the full share is about a 1/2 bushel basket in quantity and consist of mainly vegetables.
-We usually provide several melons and a small variey of Michigan fruits.
+Each week you will receive a Bushel of produce.
+You will use two 1/2 bushel baskets for your share because it’s easier to carry that way.
+The regular full share will consist of a large variety of vegetables, melons and herbs.
+You’ll receive a good number of watermelons and cantaloupe, we grow several different varieties.
 If you like a lot of fruit, consider the premium share, it’s worth it.
-You’ll also find a few different herbs that we grow.
+You’ll also find a few different herbs that we grow each week.
 Our goal is 20 weeks and for the last 4 years this has not been a problem.
 We look to start around the third week in May.
-Cost is $535.00 (figures out to $24.25 Per Week)
+Cost is $535.00 (figures out to $26.70 Per Week) * as a member you will get a 25% discount on fruit and other specialty items you may want to purchase.

 The half share is better suited for feeding 2-3 people and is about 1/2 the quantity of a full share.
 You’ll find the same items in the 1/2 share as the full share only in smaller quantities.
-Cost is $325.00 (Figures out to $14.25 Per Week)
+Each week you will get 1/2 bushel of veggies along with melons and sweet corn.
+Cost is $325.00 (Figures out to $16.25 Per Week)

 Premium Shares Include Fruit along with the Vegetables You’ll Get Every Week!